Reviews You Can Rely On

 Credit: Natalie Kafader

 If you're planning to carry a whetstone along on hunting trips, the single, two-sided King Deluxe stone is notably lighter weight than the other two options — the stone and platform together weigh a mere 1 lb 10 oz.
 Of the swing arm models, only the Lansky kit comes with a storage case, whereas you have to purchase one separately for the Precision Adjust setup.
 But the model that surprised us the most in this metric is the Work Sharp E2.
-Even though it's just a bit too tall to fit in a regularly sized kitchen drawer, it is still a fraction of the size of the other electric sharpeners we tested and will easily disappear into a cabinet.
+Even though it's just a bit too tall to fit in a regularly sized kitchen drawer, it is still a fraction of the size of the other electric sharpeners we tested and easily disappears into a cabinet or pantry shelf.

 knife sharpener - we were seriously impressed by the capability of the relatively...